 In Teams, go to the calendar, select the meeting, and click Meeting Options in the meeting window that opens on the Details tab.

 To join a meeting from a channel or calendar, select Meeting Now, click the three-point menu above the attendee list, and click Manage Permissions.
 Go to the Meeting Settings menu.

 Teams redirects you to a web browser that opens the editable settings for the meeting in question.

 You can determine who can bypass the meeting wait mode before the meeting begins:

-You can also specify who can present at the meeting:
+You can also choose co-organizers within your organization and specify who can present at the meeting:

 Below is a list of the purposes of the different options:

 • All – Anyone with access to the meeting link joins the meeting as a presenter.

 • People in my organization – Only people in your organization are presenters.
 External participants will join the meeting as participants.